Manufacturing Analytics Vendor Selection Checklist for 2026

 manufacturing-analytics-vendor-selection-2026

 Selecting a manufacturing analytics platform in 2026 is a more consequential decision than it was three years ago.
 The market now includes purpose-built manufacturing intelligence platforms, general-purpose BI tools configured for factory use, and AI-native platforms that promise predictive capabilities before they have delivered on descriptive ones.
 Getting the selection wrong means two to three years of a platform that does not connect to your equipment, produces OEE numbers nobody trusts, and generates more work for the IT team than value for the production floor.
-This vendor selection checklist gives manufacturing operations, IT, and procurement teams a structured 30-point evaluation framework covering the six dimensions that determine whether a manufacturing analytics platform delivers ROI: connectivity, core analytics, AI capabilities, deployment and support, pricing and contract terms, and vendor qualification.
+This vendor selection checklist gives manufacturing operations, IT, and procurement teams a structured 30-point evaluation framework covering six dimensions: connectivity, core analytics, AI capabilities, deployment and support, pricing and contract terms, and vendor qualification.

 1,300